stephrdev/django-tapeforms/README.rst

 Usage
 -----

-Pleas refer to the documentation to learn how to use tapeforms.
+Please refer to the documentation to learn how to use tapeforms.

 Prepare for development